 Management Discussion and Analysis

-In compliance with Regulation 34(2), read with Part B of Schedule V of the Listing Regulations, a detailed assessment of the sector in which your company operates and overall financial and operational status is presented in the Management Discussion and Analysis, which forms an integral part of this Report and is annexed herewith as Annexure A.
+In compliance with Regulation 34(2), read with Part B of Schedule V of the Listing Regulations, the Management's Discussion and Analysis (“MDA") Report giving the details on review of operations, performance, opportunities, and outlook of the Company forms an integral part of this Report and is annexed herewith as Annexure A.

 Corporate Governance

-The Corporate Governance Report for the year forms an integral part of this report as Annexure B, accompanied by a certificate from M/s.
-N. A. Shah Associates LLP, Statutory Auditors, confirming compliance with the corporate governance norms prescribed under the Listing Regulations.
+The Corporate Governance Report for the year forms an integral part of this Report as Annexure B, along with a certificate issued by M/s.
+N. A. Shah Associates LLP, Statutory Auditors, confirming the Company's compliance with the corporate governance requirements prescribed under the Listing Regulations.

 Directors and Key Managerial Personnel

-The Company's Board comprises distinguished professionals from diverse backgrounds, each bringing a wealth of expertise, domain knowledge, and experience.
-This optimal mix of Executive and Independent Directors ensures a balanced approach, combining business acumen with independent judgment in the Board's decision-making processes.
+The Company's Board comprises accomplished professionals from diverse fields, each contributing significant expertise, domain knowledge, and experience.
+This well-balanced composition of Executive and Independent Directors ensures robust deliberations and effective decision-making by blending strong business insight with independent judgment.

 a.
 Retirement by Rotation

-In accordance with Section 152 of the Act, and the Company's Articles of Association, Dr. Prakash A. Mody is scheduled to retire by rotation at the forthcoming AGM and, being eligible, has offered himself for re-appointment.
-The Board of Directors, recognizing his valuable contributions, recommends his re-appointment.
-A resolution seeking shareholders' approval for his re-appointment, along with pertinent details as required, is included in the Notice convening the AGM.
+In accordance with Section 152 of the Act and the Company's Articles of Association, Mr. Pabitrakumar Bhattacharyya is liable to retire by rotation at the forthcoming AGM and, being eligible, has offered himself for re-appointment.
+The Board of Directors, acknowledging his significant contributions, recommends his re-appointment.
+The resolution seeking shareholders' approval, along with the requisite details, forms part of the Notice convening the AGM.

-Based on the disclosures provided, none of the IDs are disqualified or debarred from serving as Directors under Section 164 of the Act or SEBI order, or any other relevant authority.
-The Board has reviewed and assessed the veracity of the aforesaid declarations, as required under Regulation 25(9) of the Listing Regulations.
-The Board confirms that the IDs maintain independence from management.
+Based on the disclosures submitted, none of the IDs are disqualified or debarred from serving as Directors under Section 164 of the Act, any SEBI order, or any other applicable authority.
+The Board has reviewed these declarations in accordance with Regulation 25(9) of the Listing Regulations and confirms that the IDs continue to maintain independence from management.

-The Board recognizes that the IDs possess the necessary qualifications, experience, and expertise across various domains, including manufacturing, operations, finance, human resources, strategy, sales and marketing, auditing, and risk management.
-Moreover, they maintain exemplary standards of integrity.
+The Board further acknowledges that the IDs possess a high level of integrity, expertise, and experience across a broad spectrum of areas, including manufacturing, operations, finance, human resources, strategy, sales and marketing, auditing, and risk management which are beneficial to the Company.

-A detailed matrix of the skills, expertise, and competencies of all Directors, including IDs as well as details of the familiarization programme for Directors are provided in the Corporate Governance Report, which forms an integral part of this Annual Report.
+A comprehensive matrix outlining the skills, expertise, and competencies of all Directors, including IDs, along with details of the familiarization programme for Directors, is provided in the Corporate Governance Report, which forms an integral part of this Annual Report.

 As of the date of this report, the Key Managerial Personnel of the Company are: